-In order to create the kind of community needed for NEW LeadershipTM scholars to thrive, it is important that NEW LeadershipTM is accessible for students of all socioeconomic backgrounds.
-Therefore, no student should be paying out-of-pocket costs to attend NEW LeadershipTM.
-Instead, the institutions that students are recruited from are asked to contribute a portion of the student's tuition in order to defray the costs for students to participate and provide some accountability for the students and their home institutions.
+In order to create the kind of community needed for NEW Leadership® scholars to thrive, it is important that NEW Leadership® is accessible for students of all socioeconomic backgrounds.
+Therefore, no student should be paying out-of-pocket costs to attend NEW Leadership®.
+Instead, the institutions that students are recruited from are asked to contribute a portion of the student's tuition in order to defray the overhead costs of student participation and provide some accountability for the students and their home institutions.

-NEW LeadershipTM Network partners are helping to fulfill and expand the mission of NEW LeadershipTM by adding their own expertise and making the program's benefits available to college women across the United States.
+NEW Leadership® Network partners are helping to fulfill and expand the mission of NEW Leadership® by adding their own expertise and making the program's benefits available to college women across the United States.

-More information about NEW LeadershipTM and the National Network can be found at:
+More information about NEW Leadership® and the National Network can be found at: www.CAWP.rutgers.edu/newleadership

-www.CAWP.rutgers.edu/newleadership

-NEW LeadershipTM National Network 2018-19 Partner Programs
+NEW Leadership® National Network 2021-22 Partner Programs

-NEW LeadershipTM New Jersey
+NEW Leadership® New Jersey